-Let Dependency Injection lead you to a better design
+Let Dependency Injection Lead You to a Better Design

-17 Dec 2012 5 min read
+18 May 2012 5 min read

 Dependency Injection (DI) is a powerful design technique that turns hidden, hard-to-control dependencies into explicit components that can be passed into a class or method.
 By making dependencies injectable, our code gains several advantages: